nvhaver/purple-team-exercise-framework/PTEFv2.md

 * Verify allowlists and notify Red Team
 * Work with Red Team as payloads and C2 are tested prior to exercise on non-exercise systems
 * Create an exercise case as per the DFIR process
-    * This will allow tagging artifacts and following normal processes without flagging any suspicious activity (e.g. pulling memory from a system that does not have a formal case)
+    * This will allow tagging artifacts and following normal processes without flagging any suspicious activity (e.g., pulling memory from a system that does not have a formal case)
     * Ensure the target systems are not segmented or wiped as they will be used throughout the exercise.
 * Ensure the correct forensic tools are deployed on the target systems
 * Install Live Forensic Tools for efficiency during Purple Team Exercise.

 ### Logistics